JordanMartinez/purescript-json-codecs/README.md

 - on type mismatch errors, show me what you expected AND got, not just what was expected
 - give me more control over what my error type is

-Provide a single library for
-  - both versions of codecs:
+Provide a single library for both versions of codecs and both directions of codecs
+  - [x] unidirectional (one can implement only encode/decode, and they can be different)
     - [x] class-based
       - [x] configurable decoder
       - [x] configurable encoder
     - [x] value-based
-  - both directions of codecs:
-    - [x] unidirectional (one can implement only encode/decode, and they can be different)
   - [ ] bidirectional (encode/decode must be bidirectional) - **WIP**
   - [ ] for migrating JSON using old/outdated codecs easily - **WIP**

 Provide record syntax I enjoy using